dreamportdev/Osdev-Notes/Build_Process/README.md

 Setting up a GCC cross compiler is a little more hands on, but still very simple.
 The first approach is to simply download a pre-compiled toolchain (see the link above).
 This is super simple, with the only major disavantage being that you may not be getting the latest version.

 The other approach is to compile GCC yourself.
-This takes more time, but it's worth understanding the process.
+This takes more time, but it's worth understanding the process, [described here](CompilingGCC.md).

-### Building GCC From Source
-The fist step is to download the source code for [binutils](https://ftp.gnu.org/gnu/binutils/) and [GCC](https://ftp.gnu.org/gnu/gcc/).
-After extracting the downloaded files, you'll need to install a few build dependencies:
-- a host compiler (GCC).
-- GNU make
-- Texinfo
-- Bison
-- Flex
-- GMP
-- MPC
-- MPFR

-These should all be available in your distribution of choice's repositories.
-For the exact package names check [this table](https://wiki.osdev.org/GCC_Cross-Compiler#Installing_Dependencies) on the osdev wiki.

-//TODO: explain how to build gcc from source

 The following sections will use the common shorthands to kepe things simple:
 | Shorthand | Meaning                   |